-- a) Continuing Professional Development (CPD) is mandatory for all practising Alliance Members, Fellows and Accredited Register members.
-In order to ensure that sufficient CPD is undertaken to justify continuation of insurance cover, it is necessary to gain 40 CPD points in each membership year.
-Most professional interactions/activities count towards CPD if they are written-up and the Alliance office is informed. - b) A wide range of CPD is provided by the Alliance in the form of Open Clinical Forums, Annual Conventions, website-download material, practice advancement courses, extending to CPD recognition of contributions made to the Journal.
-The Alliance stages Basic Life Support courses and workshops throughout the year.
-CPD gained from any other source counts so long as it is relevant to practice and at a professional level. - c) Each member must, without fail, keep their own personal CPD portfolio.
+- a) Continuing Professional Development (CPD) is mandatory for all practising Alliance Members, Fellows, and Accredited Register members.
+To ensure that sufficient CPD is undertaken to justify continuation of insurance cover, it is necessary to gain 40 CPD points in each membership year.
+Most professional interactions/activities count towards CPD if they are written-up and if the Alliance office is informed. - b) A wide range of CPD is provided by the Alliance in the form of Annual Conventions, website-download material, practice advancement courses, and publication of a Journal, extending to CPD recognition of contributions made to the Journal.
+The Alliance stages CPD events such as Basic Life Support courses, Masterclasses, and workshops throughout the year.
+CPD gained from any other source also counts so long as it is relevant to practice and at a professional level.
+CPD from sources other than the Alliance will be value-rated according to content and source at the discretion of the Registrar. - c) Each member must, without fail, keep their own personal CPD portfolio.
 Evidence of attendance at CPD events needs to be retained.
 Reflectivity is encouraged, and Reflection Forms are available for download from the Alliance website.
 CPD will be audited annually and a random 21⁄2% sample of the membership will be taken.
 Failure to produce a CPD portfolio when requested at audit, or not completed within 90 days following such request will result in termination of Alliance Membership and cessation of listing on the Accredited Register, with attendant loss of insurance.
-Such termination will be notified on the Accredited Register of Foot Health Practitioners public website for a period of 90 days. - d) Members are expected to hold a current Basic Life Support Certificate, valid for three years.
+Such termination will be notified on the Alliance Register of Foot Health Practitioners' public website for a period of 90 days.

+d) Members are expected to hold a current Basic Life Support Certificate, valid for three years.

-CPD is recognised as relevant engagement with the profession or professional colleagues, and should be gained by a variety of activities.
+CPD is recognised as relevant engagement with the profession or professional colleagues and should be gained by a variety of activities.